 Architect Chris Precht has designed the Toronto Tree Tower, a proposed residential block made from timber, incorporating staggered walls with plants and trees sprouting from the generous balconies.
 The second image is of Precht's Yin & Yang house, with gardens on its interlocking roof, near the German city of Kassel.
 It is completely self-sufficient.

-We spoke to the man himself who told us a little about the emotional aspect to his work and the ways in which he aims to stimulate the senses through his architecture.
+We spoke to the man himself who told us a little about the emotional aspect of his work and the ways in which he aims to stimulate the senses through his architecture.
 Chris Precht:

 “Cities of tomorrow will be driven by data collection and surveillance.
 We will have much more information in the future.
 We will know more.
 But the question will also be how we can feel more.
 Knowledge for smart cities will be important, but so is consciousness, emotions, and our senses."